temesgen5335/askula-LMS/README.md

-# askula-LMS
+# Askula-LMS
 Askuala educational support system is a learning management system that supports the teaching learning process of Addis Ababa university.
 This project is done via MERN-stack , React .js on front-end, Express and Node .js on back-end and MongoDB for the database.

-Getting Started with Create React App
+# Getting Started with Create React App
 This project was bootstrapped with Create React App.

-Available Scripts
+# Available Scripts
 In the project directory, you can run:

 npm start